 They polled 269 women and discovered that those who drank three or more cups of coffee per day had smaller breasts than those who drank fewer than three cups per day.
-The CYP1A2*1F gene, on the other hand, indicated that the lady had a somewhat higher breast size.
+The CYP1A2*1F gene, on the other hand, indicated that the lady had a somewhat larger breast size.
 They had a 50-milliliter increase in breast volume.

 Does coffee make your breasts smaller based on this research?

-The way they measured and computed breast volume is the third and final reason you can’t believe this study.
+How they measured and computed breast volume is the third and final reason you can’t believe this study.
 They employed the pyramid formula, which is the base area of the breast divided by three times the height.

 Dense breast tissue

 Dense breast tissue is a term used to describe a type of breast tissue with more fibrous or glandular tissue in your breasts and less fatty tissue if you have thick breasts.
 Almost half of all American women have thick breasts.
 It’s perfectly natural.